Ah, the under-appreciated Thanksgiving break from school.

 Head down the block to the town main street Thanksgiving parade with firetrucks and Shriners or set up the fam in front of the TV to watch hours of passing balloon floats at the Macy's Day Parade.

-Haven't seen Aunt Shelly in a couple months?
+Haven't seen Aunt Shelly in a couple of months?
 Thanksgiving break might not be long enough to fly to see family across the country, but it's the perfect time to load up the car and hit the highway to make a quick overnight jaunt to see a relative who might just be only a few hours away.

 For many, Thanksgiving weekend is the traditional time to head to the Christmas tree lot with the family and pick out the perfect O Tannenbaum.
 But beware — at an average of $66, Black Friday is the most expensive day of the year to buy a Christmas tree.